If you have a question not answered below, please feel free to contact me, I’ll be very happy to answer your questions.

 Why?

-Here is an example: a girlfriend buys her boyfriend a gift voucher as a treat – remember that she receives it by email and emails it on to him.
-He forgets all about it and they split up 6 months later.
+A girlfriend buys her boyfriend a gift voucher as a treat – remember that she receives it by email and emails it on to him.
+He forgets all about it and they later split up.
 So she gives the new love of her life the voucher and he comes in, saying that she gave it to him instead – fair enough, maybe.
 The original boyfriend books a massage some time later and presents the voucher.
-But it’s expired, someone else used it.
+But it is void – somebody else used it.
 But he didn’t know.
 That’s not very fair.
 I require express consent from the intended recipient whose name is on the voucher (ie the original boyfriend in this case) to transfer the voucher.
 If he chooses to keep it, good for him.

 Purchase a gift voucher